On this page

 The Library is a quiet space on campus.
 In collaborative spaces, speaking softly is permitted.
 No talking, whispering or noise is permitted in areas designated as silent study spaces.

-Food is not permitted in the Libraries except for in designated areas.
+Food is not permitted in the Library except for in designated areas.
 Beverages are only permitted if in spill-proof containers.

 Silent study spaces

-Silent study spaces include closed reading rooms, computer classrooms, and designated areas within the Libraries indicated by signage.
+Silent study spaces include closed reading rooms, computer classrooms, and designated areas within the Library indicated by signage.
 No talking or conversation is permitted.
 Silence is required in these spaces at all times.

 |Grey Nuns||Reading room|

 Collaborative spaces include bookable group study rooms and designated areas within the Library indicated by signage.
 Speaking softly is allowed in collaborative areas, but not loud talking.
 Long cellphone conversations should be done outside of the Library.